 The 18 shortlisted teams will be invited by Script to Screen to apply.
-Teams will have seven weeks from invitation to complete the Whiringa Tuarua - Stage Two application.
+Teams will have six weeks from invitation to complete the Whiringa Tuarua - Stage Two application.

-All applicants must register a User Account to complete the Köpere Hou - Fresh Shorts online application.
+All applicants must register a User Account to complete the Kōpere Hou - Fresh Shorts online application.
 To register please go to the funding portal (https://freshshorts.nzfilm.co.nz/) and follow the registration instructions.
 You can access it using the URL, or through the Script to Screen or NZFC websites.
-It will also be posted on the Köpere Hou - Fresh Shorts Facebook page.